 Farouk El-Baz is a geologist who worked with NASA on the selection of landing sites on the moon and the training of Apollo astronauts in visual observations and photography.
 He is well-known for applying satellite images to groundwater exploration in arid lands.
 The Geological Society of America established two awards in his honour: the Farouk El-Baz Award for Desert Research (1999) and the Farouk El-Baz Student Research Award (2007).
 He has received numerous honours and awards, including Egypt’s Order of Merit (First Class).
-El-Baz ranked no. 51 in the Power 100 of Arabian Business.
+El-Baz ranked number 51 in the Power 100 of Arabian Business.
 In 2019, NASA named an asteroid after Farouk El-Baz in recognition of his outstanding scientific contributions.

 Source of Influence: Science & Technology